babinkos/test-task-certsign-server-py/README.md

 ## TODO list

 1. Get CA cert and key from AWS SSM Parameter Store.
+2. Stress test shows that high network rates (even with low CPU load) cause healthcheck to fail and drain in on ALB.
+  HaProxy container with backend of 5-6 signsvc containers would better load CPU under heavy load.
+This will improve scaling.
-2. Improve code coverage.
+3. Improve code coverage.
-3. Add gzip support.
+4. Add gzip support.
-4. Maybe - rewrite in Go.
+5. Maybe - rewrite in Go.